-One of some 700 registered AR sandbox builds worldwide of which about 20 are in the UK, the Augmented Reality Sandbox uses colour and interpolated line drawing to model landscape - as on a topographic map.
+One of around 1000 registered models worldwide of which about 30 are in the UK, the Augmented Reality Sandbox uses colour and interpolated line drawing to model landscape - as on a topographic map.

 How does the Augmented Reality Sandbox work?